Mukhtar6974/Guide-on-how-to-interact-on-base-ecosystem-/README.md

 Core infastructure and settings
 To interact with base your wallet be must be configure to the following parameter Parameter value
-Network name : Base Mainnet.
+Network name : Base Mainnet...